-• http://wiki.qt.io/Building\Qt\5\from\Git
+• http://wiki.qt.io/Building_Qt_5_from_Git

-Good practice in FW4SPL recommend to separate source files, build and install folders.
+Good practices in FW4SPL recommend to separate source files, build and install folders.
 So to prepare the development environment:

-- Create a development folder (Dev)

-- Create a build folder (Dev\Build)
+- Create a development folder (Dev) - Create a build folder (Dev\Build)

 - Add a sub folder for Debug and Release.

 - Create a source folder (Dev\Src)

-- Create a install folder (Dev\Install) - Add a sub folder for Debug and Release.
+- Create a install folder (Dev\Install)

+- Add a sub folder for Debug and Release.